200 Hour Yoga Teacher Training in Rishikesh

 • Kukkutasana (Cockerel Pose, or Rooster Posture)

-• Baddha Konasana (Bound Angle Pose, Butterfly Pos
+• Baddha Konasana (Bound Angle Pose, Butterfly Pose)

 • Upavistha Konasana (Seated Angle Posture)